jieguangzhou/dolphinscheduler-ray-example/README.md

 We start the Dolphinscheduler with the following command.

-The following ports are used for:
+The following ports are used:

 - 12345: DolphinScheduler UI
 - 25333: pydolphinscheduler SDK to submit the workflow
-- 8265: the tray (for training) dash board
+- 8265: the tray (for training) dashboard

 ```shell
 docker run --name dolphinscheduler-standalone-server -p 12345:12345 -p 25333:25333 -p 8265:8265 -d jalonzjg/dolphinscheduler-standalone-server:3.1.2-ray